 - Flows in solutions don't support delegated authentication.
-For example, access to a flow is not automatically granted based on having access to the SharePoint list the flow was created from.
+For example, access to a flow cannot be automatically granted based on having access to the SharePoint list the flow was created from.

 - Custom connectors created outside solutions cannot be added to solutions at this time.